 The fifth defendant, Atallah Ayad, also Lebanese, was acquitted.

 Tehran has vigorously denied any involvement in the killings and accused the Germans of seeking to politicize a criminal case.

 In reading the three-judge panel’s findings, Kubsch noted that Iran’s leaders were not on trial and said the court did not want to ``bend to the pressure of public opinion that was seeking a condemnation of Iran.″

 German prosecutors initially called the murder a contract killing by the Iranian spy agency.
 Darabi was known to German authorities as a secret agent with connections to the Iranian consulate in Berlin.

 Bernd Schmidbauer, Chancellor Helmut Kohl’s intelligence adviser, testified that Iran’s intelligence chief sought to block the trial during a 1993 visit to Bonn.
-Prosecutors issued an arrest warrant last year for him on charges he ordered the assassinations.
+In March 1996, prosecutors issued an arrest warrant for him on charges that he ordered the assassinations.

 The trial was winding down last summer when former Iranian President Abolhassan Bani-Sadr was called as a witness.
 He testified that Iranian leaders Khamenei and Rafsanjani had personally ordered the murders.

 Prosecutors repeated the accusation in their closing statements last fall, setting off spirited anti-German protests in Iran by religious students who felt Islam and their leaders had been insulted.